JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms.md

 title: "Interacting with SSGs and md via Flask"
 date: 2025-08-08
 draft: false
-tags: ["Entrep","Astro x Flask","PocketBase"]
+tags: ["Astro x Flask","PocketBase"]
-description: 'Markdown and a FlaskCMS that works.'
+description: 'Markdown and FlaskCMS that works for Mental Health and Real Estate'
 url: 'making-flask-cms-for-ssg'
 ---